Nytramr/executor/executor-docs/docs/language/and.md

 | ------------ | ------------------------------------------ |
 | `condition1` | Executor that returns a boolean like value |
 | `condition2` | Executor that returns a boolean like value |

+#### Returns

+The value returned by the fist condition when it is _falsy_, otherwise the value returned by second condition.

 ### Example